caprijopi-alt/ppe-detection-yolov8/README.md

 - **Last successful end-to-end run:** 2026-09-19, 11:15–11:57 UTC
 - **Hardware:** Google Colab, NVIDIA Tesla T4 (15 GB), driver 580.82.07, CUDA 13.0
 - **Runtime:** 24 epochs in 0.292 h (~17.5 min), plus ~5 min dataset download and setup
-- **Outputs produced:** per-class metrics, `results.png`, confusion matrix, PR curve, class distribution chart, 6 annotated validation predictions, `best.pt`
+- **Outputs produced:** per-class metrics, confusion matrix, PR curve, F1 curve, annotated validation batches, `best.pt`
 - **Early stopping:** 50 epochs were configured with `patience=15`; training stopped at epoch 24 after 15 without improvement, and best weights are from **epoch 9**.
-Early stopping is a deliberate anti-overfitting measure rather than a shortened run — the loss curves in `results/results.png` show validation loss flat from epoch 9 onward, so the remaining 26 epochs would have added compute without improving the model.
+Early stopping is a deliberate anti-overfitting measure rather than a shortened run — validation mAP was flat from epoch 9 onward, so the remaining 26 epochs would have added compute without improving the model.

 ---